-4.3 Per Unit Energy Impacts Results
+4.3 Per-unit Energy Impacts Results

 All result tables in Sections 4 and 5 present results for both a composite single family dwelling unit (weighted by one story, two story ratio) and for the eight-unit multifamily prototype.
-Energy impact for each of the three prototypes are presented in Appendix D. Results reported in Sections 4 and 5 are shown for the most cost-effective HPA option with R-19 batts installed below-deck.
+Energy impact for each of the three prototypes are presented in Appendix D. Results reported in these sections are shown for the most cost-effective HPA option with R-19 batts below-deck.